-Learn about the Properties and Uses of Zinc Metal
+The Properties and Uses of Zinc Metal

-At room temperature zinc is brittle and blue-white in color, but can be polished to a bright finish.
+Zinc (Zn) is an abundant metal, found in the Earth’s crust, with a myriad of industrial and biological uses.
+At room temperature, zinc is brittle and blue-white in color, but it can be polished to a bright finish.

 Zinc in the Marketplace

-Zinc is primarily extracted from ore containing zinc sulfide, zinc blende or sphalerite.
+Zinc is primarily extracted from ore containing zinc sulfide, zinc blende, or sphalerite.